proyecto26/Phaser-Kinetic-Scrolling-Plugin/README.md

 I wanted to simulate horizontal and vertical scrolling in my games to display levels or a section of authors using only the canvas element in HTML5, but I couldn't find a good solution... so I decided to create my own plugin to Phaser Framework :D

-//Kinetic scrolling based on http://ariya.ofilabs.com/2013/11/javascript-kinetic-scrolling-part-2.html
+> Kinetic scrolling based on http://ariya.ofilabs.com/2013/11/javascript-kinetic-scrolling-part-2.html

 ##Download the Plugin